What We Believe About Church Membership

 - By warmly welcoming those who visit

-- By discovering my gifts and talents
+- By discovering and using my gifts and talents

 - By developing a servant’s heart